Stock Up on Information Before Buying Stock

 - Mind your "Q"s.
 A fifth letter "Q" at the end of a stock’s trading symbol often denotes bankruptcy status of the quoted company.
 As FINRA noted in a previous alert, securities of a company in bankruptcy may continue to trade after the company has filed for bankruptcy protection and before it emerges from these proceedings.
 However, investors should not interpret that as indicating the shares have any value.
 In other words, "Q" is for caution.

 - Understand the IPO Process.
 An initial public offering, or IPO, is a way for a company to raise capital by selling shares of its stock to the general public.
 As the SEC notes in its Investor Bulletin Investing in an IPO, there are a number of steps in the IPO process that must be fulfilled before the public can purchase shares.
 And, while there are permissible ways for some categories of investors to purchase unregistered shares in a private company before its IPO, FINRA has cautioned investors to be extremely wary of pre-IPO speculation.
-It is always risky, and can be illegal.
+It can be very risky—and even illegal.

 Fundamental research and an understanding about the way in which stocks are listed and traded can go a long way toward helping you make sound investment decisions.